sophielrt/Pokemon_Top_Trumps/README.md

 3. #### Noatalgia seekers
    - Grew up playing up play physical Top Trump cards in the 80s, 90s or 2000s
-   - Grew up collecting Pokemon cards
+   - Grew up collecting Pokémon cards
    - Appreciates retro games
    - Values authentic recreations of childhood experinces

 ### User Stories
-1. As a Pokemon fan, I want to see design inspiration from original Pokemon games.
+1. As a Pokémon fan, I want to see design inspiration from original Pokémon games.
-2. As a Pokemon fan, I want to see authentic and correct Pokemon data.
+2. As a Pokémon fan, I want to see authentic and correct Pokémon data.
 3. As a casual gamer, I want a game which works on different devices, so I can play at home or on the go.
 4. As a casual gamer, I want a game which I can play quick rounds off.
 5. As a casual gamer, I want simple rules that are easy to understand so I can quickly get into the game.